chinapedia/wikipedia.abstract.en/Page/South_African_Republic.md

 Second Boer War, 1899–1902

-Battles_of_the_nineteenth_century_(1901)_(14802189183).jpg’s followers delivering up their rifles]] The British first attacked the ZAR with the December 1895 Jameson Raid, which ended in failure.
+’s followers delivering up their rifles]] The British first attacked the ZAR with the December 1895 Jameson Raid, which ended in failure.
 British forces started building up troops and resources at the borders, followed by a demand for voting rights for the ZAR's 60,000 foreign nationals—of whom 50,000 British.
 Kruger rejected the British demand and called for the withdrawal of British troops from the ZAR's borders.
 When the British refused, Kruger declared war against Britain, Britain received assistance from Australia,[26] Canada,[27] and New Zealand[28] as well as forces and citizens of colonies like the Colony of Natal and the Cape Colony.

 The Second Boer War was a watershed for the British Army in particular and for the British Empire as a whole.
 The British used concentration camps where women and children were held without adequate food or medical care.[29]
 The abhorrent conditions in these camps caused the death of 4,177 women and 22,074 children under 16; death rates were between 344 and 700 per 1000 per year.[30]